-John MacMahon was a photographer who owned a photographic business based in Aberdeen at 9 Union Row c.1878-1885, then 54 Union Place c.1885-1890 and, later, 502 Union Street c.1890 onwards.
-He had learnt his trade as a lithographer with the renowned George Washington Wilson and had also worked with the Autotype Company of London.
+John MacMahon was a photographer who owned a photographic business based in Aberdeen at 9 Union Row c.1878-1885 (also at 115 Union Street from 1882), then 54 Union Place c.1885-1890 and, later, 502 Union Street c.1890 onwards.
+He had learned his trade as a lithographer with the renowned George Washington Wilson and had also worked with the Autotype Company of London.
 He saw the potential for expansion and opened a studio at 23 Academy Street in Inverness, run by one of his sons Francis Charles MacMahon.
 He also had seasonal branches in Nairn and Fortrose.

 The following advert shows the range of his services.
 As an added attraction he kept Highland Dress at his studio for patrons who wished to be photographed or painted wearing it.

 In addition he produced cabinet photos or visiting cards, which people left when calling on acquaintances, or small portraits of individuals or groups.

 Arthur MacMahon took over the branch in 1902 and ran it for the next 20 years.
 He married in 1919 and travelled between Strathpeffer, Inverness and Aberdeen until 1922 when growing family commitments and a downturn in business after WW1 prompted him to give up the Strathpeffer Studio.
 John MacMahon died on the 29th April, 1927, aged 83.

 In April 2014 the website received a message from Nikki Lond-Caulk.
 She wrote that she came across this photo of a family group when going through her late grandmother's photos.

 It was taken by MacMahon's, likely either in Inverness or Strathpeffer.
 Her great grandmother's family lived in the Dalcrombie, Dunlichity area and the family name was Shaw.
 Any information would be gratefully received and can be passed on through the website.